CinarogluLab/cinaroglulab.github.io/_pages/research.md

 <div style="flex: 3; text-align: justify; margin-left: 20px;">

-CADD is a cornerstone of modern pharmaceutical research.
-It leverages computational techniques to expedite and optimize the identification and development of new therapeutic agents.
-By utilizing a combination of molecular modelling, simulations, and data analysis, CADD offers a powerful approach to tackle complex challenges in drug design, from target identification and validation to lead optimization and virtual screening.
-This interdisciplinary field holds immense promise in revolutionizing drug discovery pipelines and accelerating the delivery of novel treatments for various diseases.
-This integration of computational power into drug discovery reduces the need for costly physical experiments and enhances the precision and efficiency of developing new therapeutics.
+We leverage advanced computational techniques to enhance the drug discovery process.
+Our work integrates molecular modelling, dynamic simulations, and data analytics to accelerate the identification and optimization of new therapeutic agents.
+We aim to build drug discovery pipelines by developing proprietary algorithms and models that increase the speed and reduce the costs of bringing new treatments to market.

+A core focus of our work is the application of structure-based drug design, leveraging protein-ligand interaction studies to inform the development of therapeutic agents.
+By integrating quantitative structure-activity relationship (QSAR) models and bioinformatics, we enhance our understanding of how molecular structures correlate with biological activity, which is crucial for designing more targeted and effective therapies.
 - <h6>Çınaroğlu, S.S., & Timuçin, E. (2019).
 Journal of Chemical Information and Modeling, 59(9), 3846-3859.</h6>
 - <h6>Çınaroğlu, S.S., & Timuçin, E. (2020).
 Briefings in Bioinformatics, 21(6), 2112-2125.</h6>